CanZheng0331/EP_CE_OTFS/README.md

 Refer to the OTFS part on the Mathworks official website: https://www.mathworks.com/help/comm/ug/otfs-modulation.html;

 Run OTFS_performance.m to get NMSE curve (SNR_pilot as the x-axis) and BER curve (SNR_data as the y-axis);

+Run Channel_Visualization.m to get the DD channel responce plot (allows the fractional Doppler)

 Can be modified to a more complex channel model as needed, refer to Prof. Viterbo's open source code;